Searching Trees with Permanently Noisy Advice: Walking and Query Algorithms: Optimal Walking Algorithm in Expectation

 When comparing two specific vertices $u$ and $v$, $\score(u) > \score(v)$ iff:

-This is because any advice that is not on the path between $u$ and $v$ contributes the same to both sides, as well as advice on vertices on the path that point sideways, and not towards $u$ or $v$\footnote{It is tempting to define $\score(u)$ as the sum of weighted advice from the root to $u$.
-However, when comparing two vertices, the advice of their least common ancestor would be counted twice, which we prefer to avoid.}.
+This is because any advice that is not on the path between $u$ and $v$ contributes the same to both sides, as well as advice on vertices on the path that point sideways, and not towards $u$ or $v$.
 Since we use this score to compare two vertices that are neighbors of already explored vertices, and our algorithm is a walking algorithm, then we will always have all the advice on this path.
 In particular, the answer to whether $\score(u) > \score(v)$, does not depend on the specific choices of the algorithm, and does not change throughout the execution of the algorithm, even though the scores themselves do change.
 The comparison depends only on the advice given by the environment.

 Let us try and justify the score criterion at an intuitive level.
-Consider the case of a complete $\Delta$-ary tree, with $\theta$ being the uniform distribution on the leaves\footnote{Actually, a similar formula could be derived choosing $\theta$ to be the uniform distribution over all nodes, but for technical reasons it is easier to restrict it to leaves only.}.
-Here $score(u) > score(v)$ if (cheating a little by thinking of $\log(\Delta)$ and $\log(\Delta - 1)$ as equal): \eq{ \bigl|\advTo{u} \cap \pathoo{u}{v}\bigr| - \bigl|\advTo{v} \cap \pathoo{u}{v}\bigr| > \F{2}{3}\bigl(d(u) - d(v)\bigr). } If, for example, we consider two vertices $u,v \in T$ at the same depth, then $score(u) > score(v)$ if there is more advice pointing towards $u$ than towards $v$.
+Consider the case of a complete $\Delta$-ary tree, with $\theta$ being the uniform distribution on the leaves.
+Here $score(u) > score(v)$ if (cheating a little by thinking of $\log(\Delta)$ and $\log(\Delta - 1)$ as equal):

+If, for example, we consider two vertices $u,v \in T$ at the same depth, then $score(u) > score(v)$ if there is more advice pointing towards $u$ than towards $v$.
 If the vertices have different depths, then the one closer to the root has some advantage, but it can still be beaten.

-For general trees, perhaps the most natural $\theta$ to take is the uniform distribution on all nodes (or just on all leaves - this choice is actually similar).
+For general trees, perhaps the most natural $\theta$ is the uniform distribution on all nodes (or just on all leaves - this choice is actually similar).
 It is also a generalization of the example above.
-Unfortunately, however, while this works well on the complete $\Delta$-ary tree, we show in Appendix \ref{app:counter} that this approach fails on other (non-complete) $\Delta$-ary trees.
+Unfortunately, however, while this works well on the complete $\Delta$-ary tree, the uniform distribution fails on other (non-complete) $\Delta$-ary trees (see a preliminary version of this work \cite{advice1} for details).